158th Infantry Regiment (United States): World War II

 In 1942, the 158th was one of four infantry regiments of the Panama Mobile Force chosen to create and train a jungle platoon which was used to test specialized jungle equipment, weapons, tactics, and rations.
 The success of these platoons led the Caribbean Defense Command to order "training in jungle warfare tactics for all echelons of this command will be placed in high priority."
 Undoubtedly, the bulk of the 158th also gained considerable jungle experience during the course of the regiment's routine operations.
 In November 1942 the Bushmasters were ordered to prepare for transfer to Australia as part of the buildup of General Walter Krueger's 6th Army.
 As a result, the regiment did not have sufficient time to conduct comprehensive jungle warfare training for all echelons before its embarkation in early January 1943.

 The Bushmasters arrived at Brisbane, Australia in late January 1943.
 In mid-March the regiment received orders to move in echelons to Port Moresby, New Guinea.
 The entire regiment was assembled there by the end of the month.
 From there it moved to Milne Bay in late May.
 In the early morning hours of 24 June the first elements of the 158th Regiment, less 2nd Battalion, began landing on the unoccupied island of Kiriwina, New Guinea as part of Operation Chronicle.
-This unit was to act as a shore party in unloading equipment and supplied.
+This unit was to act as a shore party in unloading equipment and supplies.
 The purpose of the operation was to occupy the island and construct an airfield for planned operations on New Britain.
 The bulk of the regiment's two battalions arrived at dawn on 30 June.
 In mid-July, the 2nd Battalion, which since 20 June had been providing security for 6th Army Headquarters at Milne Bay, was ordered to Goodenough Island, New Guinea as a security force.
-On 21 October General Kruger moved his 6th Army Headquarters to Goodenough Island, where the 2nd Battalion resumed its security duties for that headquarters.
+On 21 October General Krueger moved his 6th Army Headquarters to Goodenough Island, where the 2nd Battalion resumed its security duties for that headquarters.
 The regiment was spread out between Kiriwina, Woodlark and Goodenough Islands in New Guinea.